Second English Civil War: Background

-Charles I ruled the three separate kingdoms of Scotland, Ireland and England in a personal union, which is why the conflicts that started in 1639 and lasted until 1653 are generally known as the Wars of the Three Kingdoms.
-The 1639 and 1640 Bishops' Wars began when Charles attempted to bring the Church of Scotland or kirk into line with reforms recently enacted within the Church of England.
-Known as Laudianism, these changes were opposed by English Puritans and the vast majority of Scots, many of whom signed the National Covenant pledging to preserve the kirk by force of arms.
+Charles I ruled the three separate kingdoms of Scotland, Ireland and England in a personal union.
+Thus the conflicts that started in 1639 and lasted until 1653 are known as the Wars of the Three Kingdoms.
+The 1639 and 1640 Bishops' Wars began when Charles attempted to bring the Church of Scotland, the Kirk, into line with reforms recently enacted within the Church of England.
+Known as Laudianism, these changes were opposed by English Puritans and the vast majority of Scots, many of whom signed the National Covenant pledging to preserve the Kirk by force of arms.
 Known as Covenanters, their victory in the Bishops' Wars confirmed their control of Scotland and provided momentum for the king's opponents in England.
-The Covenanters passed laws that required all civil office-holders, MPs and clerics to sign the Covenant, and gave Parliament the right to approve all Royal councillors in Scotland.
+The Covenanters passed laws that required all civil office-holders, MPs and clerics to sign the Covenant, and gave the Parliament of Scotland the right to approve all Royal councillors in Scotland.

 Tensions about religion and the governance of the nation were also rising in England.
-All parties agreed a 'well-ordered' monarchy was divinely mandated, but they disagreed on what 'well-ordered' meant, particularly with regards to the balance of power between king and Parliament, and on the question of where ultimate authority in clerical affairs lay.
-Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Parliamentarians believed he ought to be answerable to the leaders of the church, who should be appointed by their congregations.
+All parties agreed a 'well-ordered' monarchy was divinely mandated, but they disagreed on what 'well-ordered' meant, particularly with regards to the balance of power between king and parliament, and on the question of where ultimate authority in clerical affairs lay.
+Royalists generally supported a Church of England governed by bishops, appointed by, and answerable to, the king; Parliamentarians tended to believe that church leaders should be appointed by their congregations.
 The relationship between Charles and his English Parliament eventually broke down entirely, resulting in the outbreak of the First English Civil War in 1642.

-In England Charles's supporters, the Royalists, were opposed by the combined forces of the Parliamentarians and the Scots.
+In England, Charles's supporters, the Royalists, were opposed by the combined forces of the Parliamentarians and the Scots.
 In 1643 the latter pair formed an alliance bound by the Solemn League and Covenant, in which the English Parliament agreed to reform the English church along similar lines to the Scottish Kirk in return for the Scots' military assistance.
 After four years of war the Royalists were defeated and Charles surrendered to the Scots on 5 May 1646.
 The Scots agreed with the English Parliament on a peace settlement which would be put before the king.
 Known as the Newcastle Propositions, it would have required all the king's subjects in Scotland, England and Ireland to sign the Solemn League and Covenant, brought the church in each kingdom into accordance with the Covenant and with Presbyterianism, and ceded much of Charles's secular authority as king of England to the English Parliament.
 The Scots spent some months trying to persuade Charles to agree to these terms, but he refused to do so.
 Under pressure from the English to withdraw their forces now the war was over, the Scots handed Charles over to the English Parliamentary forces in exchange for a financial settlement and left England on 3 February 1647.